 | Shelf Life | 6–12 months (recommended storage conditions) |

-EVA encapsulant protects and bonds solar cells within the module, shielding them from moisture, UV radiation, and mechanical stress.
+eva encapsulant film protects and bonds solar cells within the module, shielding them from moisture, UV radiation, and mechanical stress.

-Yes, EVA is widely used in most standard monofacial solar modules.
+Yes, EVA sheet is widely used in most standard monofacial solar modules.

 When properly laminated, EVA encapsulant supports solar module performance for 25 years or more.